 The food culture and ingredients are so rich that most Japanese people have an image of Hokuriku as the abundant region in gastronomic culture.

 Our Hokuriku region has a great selection of delicious sake and food; and if we seriously pursue sake pairing, our daily life here will be rich as well.

 So, this time, Hokuroku deepened the theory of sake pairing with Noriko Ikemori, a sake maker running an inn with a popular sake bar Kura Stay Ikemori in Himi City, Toyama.

-In the featured articles, the president of a famous sake brewery in Hokuriku and the owner of a popular sake bar in Ishikawa Prefecture will also appear.
+The president of a nationally famous sake brewery and the owner of a fabulous sake bar in Ishikawa will also appear.

 First Editor-in-chief, Hokuroku